 Take the time to relax

 Make sure to use the time during your day to relax.
 We are all under enough stress already, so taking some time off to relax is the least we can do.
-Do ten to fifteen-minute mediations alone.
+Do ten to fifteen-minute meditations alone.
 Close your eyes and enjoy the peace of controlled breathing.
 We brush our teeth, wash our hair, shower each morning; we also need to do the same for our mind.
-This link here shows guided mediation for beginners.
+This link here shows guided meditation for beginners.